Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Conclusions

 \section{Conclusions}

 Roads and paths have been the object of study of antiquarian, landscape and topographical research since the eighteenth and nineteenth centuries.
-With reference to Etruria, several studies have emphasized the importance of roads building and transportation networks creation for the development of cities and their control over the countryside, especially in the Orientalizing and Archaic Period.
+With reference to Etruria, several studies have emphasized the importance of road building and TTI creation for the development of cities and their control over the countryside, especially in the Orientalizing and Archaic Periods.
 However, these studies mainly adopted a qualitative perspective.

-By applying newly developed Network modelling technique to a well-known case-study such as Etruria, this paper demonstrated the importance of studying TTI not only with a qualitative approach but also from a quantitative perspective, and has open opportunities of further developments in different directions.
-Firstly, a quantitative approach allows the study of long-term perspectives and/or the comparison between different polities in the same region and/or different geographical and chronological contexts allowing further cross-cultural comparisons of regional systems transportation networks and peer-polities interaction; Secondly, the application of modelling techniques to a known historical case-study has allowed the development of a basic toolbox for addressing potentially any kind of scenario, thus allowing for the creation of a novel methodology for shedding light on the nature of the interactions between past human communities.
+By applying newly developed Network modelling technique to a well-known case-study such as Etruria, this paper demonstrated the importance of studying TTI not only with a qualitative approach but also from a quantitative perspective, and has identified opportunities for further developments in numerous directions.

+Firstly, a quantitative approach allows the study of long-term perspectives and/or the comparison between different polities in the same region and/or different geographical and chronological contexts allowing further cross-cultural comparisons of regional systems transportation networks and peer-polities interaction; Secondly, the application of modelling techniques to a known historical case-study has allowed the development of a basic toolbox that can be readily modified for addressing potentially any kind of scenario, thus allowing for the creation of a novel methodology for shedding light on the nature of the interactions between past human communities.